NikoBiele/RayTraceHeatTransfer.jl/README.md

 ## Description

+Note: This readme corresponds to the registered package (version 0.1.1), it is not up to date with the main branch of this repo.
+The documentation is being moved to its own webpage.

 This Julia package can be used for radiation heat transfer calculations in an enclosure containing an absorbing-emitting-scattering participating medium.
 This phenomenon is governed by the **Radiative Transfer Equation** (RTE):